Avo-Catto/Knapsack-problem/README.md

 *by Avo-Catto*

 ## About
-This desktop application uses PyQt5 and I wrote it for my skilled work at school where I treated the knapsack problem.
+This desktop application uses PyQt5 and I wrote it for my scientific essay in school where I treated the knapsack problem.

 ## What's the kanpsack problem?
 The knapsack problem is an optimization problem of combinatiorics and belongs to the np-complete problems.